An explanation of JQuery-Based Asynchronous File Uploads

 Command Description

-$.ajax() Initiates asynchronous HTTP (Ajax) request.
+$.ajax() Starts an HTTP (Ajax) asynchronous request.

-formData.append() Adds a file or value to the FormData object.
+formData.append() Adds to the FormData object a file or value.

-Implementing Asynchronous File Uploads in Web Applications
+Using Asynchronous Uploads for Files in Web Applications

-JavaScript and jQuery for Frontend Interaction
+JQuery and JavaScript for Front-end Interaction

 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.6.0/jquery.min.js"></script>